cagriekin/aibump/README.md

 # npm-version-tool

 A command line tool that analyzes your git unstaged changes and automatically determines whether to bump the npm version as major, minor, or patch using OpenAI's API.
-It updates both package.json and package-lock.json with the new version.
+It intelligently handles both Node.js applications and Helm charts:

+- **Helm-only changes**: Bumps the version in `helm/Chart.yaml` without touching `package.json`
+- **App changes**: Bumps `package.json` version and syncs `appVersion` in `helm/Chart.yaml` to match
+- **Mixed changes**: Bumps both versions appropriately

 ## Installation